 Q: How many thermal features are there in Yellowstone?

-A: A complete inventory was completed in 2009 by the Research Coordination Network of Montana State University.
-They found 9,403 features of all types and sizes in the park’s many hydrothermal areas, a great many of which are far from the roads.
+A: A complete inventory by the Research Coordination Network of Montana State University found at least 10,000 features of all types and sizes in the park’s many hydrothermal areas, a great many of which are far from the roads.
 Most experts believe that 400 to 500 of these are geysers.

 Q: Where’s the biggest geyser in the world?